-1. Non-representative Site.
-Addressed through representative monitoring.

-2. Management Plan triggered during 2021 Monitoring Year.

-3. Addressed by Delta Regional Monitoring Program (RMP) monitoring.

-4. TMDL and Pyrethroid Pesticides BPA require monitoring for the following pyrethroid pesticides: bifenthrin, cyfluthrin, cypermethrin, esfenvalerate/fenvalerate, lambda-cyhalothrin, and permethrin.
+- 1. Non-representative Site.
+Addressed through representative monitoring. - 2.
+Management Plan triggered during 2022 Monitoring Year. - 3.
+Representative site for a subwatershed with a Reduced Monitoring Option (RMO).
+No monitoring is conducted due to it being a non-assessment year for a RMO subwatershed - 4.
+Addressed by Delta Regional Monitoring Program (RMP) monitoring. - 5.
+TMDL and Pyrethroid Pesticides BPA require monitoring for the following pyrethroid pesticides: bifenthrin, cyfluthrin, cypermethrin, esfenvalerate/fenvalerate, lambdacyhalothrin, and permethrin. - 6.
+Monitoring not required as per the 2022 MPU.